 By contrast, hotels range from new and modern to older with an antique look and feel.

 One of my favorites is the historic Gran Hotel de Mérida located on Calle 60 #496 in Centro.
-I love to shop at the lovely women’s clothing boutique, grab a latte at Starbucks, have gelato and people watch in the plaza where the hotel is located.
+It was Mérida’s first hotel.
+Grab a latte at Starbucks, have gelato, and people watch in Parque Hidalgo.